Brenndoerfer/datascience.terminology.me/_items/statistical-interference.md

 - Credible intervals
 - Bayesian factors

-### Interfernce models
+### Interference models

 Statistical interference requires assumptions.
 Those assumptions form a statistical model.
 A set of assumptions describe the generation of data similar to the observed data.
 Data and hence the models generating it fall into three categories:

 - **Fully parametric** means that the number of parameters in the model are finite.
 The parameters in the model are able to fully describe the data generating process
 - **Non-parametric** means that the numbers of parameters in the model are infite and hence cannot be captured by parameters, for example when the data is distribution free
-- **Semi-parametrized** means that the model has some parametric as well as nonparametric components.
+- **Semi-parametric** means that the model has some parametric as well as nonparametric components.
 It has anywhere between infitie and finite parameters

 ### Outputs of statistical inference